pschool-in/curriculum/content/grammar/adjectivie/adjective-fillup.md

 (adjective-5)

-## Add - adjective of quantity
+## Fill - adjective of quantity

-Use the correct adjective of quantity to complete the sentence.
+Click on the blank and choose an appropriate adjective of quantity to complete the sentence.

 ```
 I saw *many (much)* animals in the zoo.